lingtalfi/Light_MicroPermission/doc/api/Ling/Light_MicroPermission/Service/LightMicroPermissionService/restoreNamespaces.md

-LightMicroPermissionService::restoreNamespaces — Restores all the disabled namespaces.
+LightMicroPermissionService::restoreNamespaces — Restores all the disabled namespaces by default, or only the ones specified in the arguments.